 7. Control Soft-Bodied Insects like Aphids

 Milk can be used to control aphids.
-Research carried out by Punjab University, India shows that the use of cow milk is effective against aphids, thrips, and spider mites.
-According to the published post, milk in higher concentration (whole or 50%) was detrimental to aphids.
+Research carried out by Punjab University, India, shows that the use of cow milk is effective against aphids, thrips, and spider mites.
+According to the published post, milk in higher concentrations (whole or 50%) was detrimental to aphids.
 Check it out here!

-The Associate Professor Linda Chalker-Scott, an urban horticulturist at Washington State University also write that “Leaves coated with a milk spray may be less vulnerable to aphid attack” in her article.
+The Associate Professor Linda Chalker-Scott, an urban horticulturist at Washington State University writes that “Leaves coated with a milk spray may be less vulnerable to aphid attack” in her article.

 8. Milk and Molasses for Your Garden